SashaMkrv/godot-4.2.1-text-adventure/NavigationOnly/README.md

-just can't easily pick the apple up, add it to an inventory, and move it around arbitrarily, because that's state, of which we have only a single string: the identifier of the current room.
+just can't easily pick the apple up, add it to an inventory, and move it around arbitrarily, because that's state, which this prototype does not want.

 ### Item Definitions